threeday0905/args-expect/README.md

 These checks are annoying but indispensable.

-But we can use this tool to provide a unified assertion checking, like below:
+We can use this tool to provide a unified assertion checking, like below:

-    var expect = require('expect);
+    var expect = require('expect');
     function get(name) {
         expect(name).isString().notEmpty();